library(tidyverse)1 Introduction

-In this chapter, we will train how to get ready for analyses in R. Preparing the project, starting a script, importing data and their first exploration.
+In this chapter, we will learn how to prepare for analyses in R, including preparing the project, starting a script, importing data, and conducting an initial exploration.
 We will follow the rules for preparing reproducible, reportable, clean and tidy workflow and scripts.

 You already know that R is a programming language and environment for statistical analysis and data visualisation.
-R is free and open-source, available from the CRAN directory.
+R is a free and open-source software, available from the CRAN directory.
 R is extended by a large number of software packages, which contain reusable code, documentation, and sample data.
-In this course, we will focus in the first place on the tidyverse collection of packages, which are designed for everyday data handling and visualisation (see more here).
+In this course, we will focus primarily on the tidyverse collection of packages, which are designed for everyday data handling and visualisation (see more here).

 We will work with R using the interface called RStudio IDE, in short RStudio, which is an integrated development environment for R and can be downloaded here.

 TO DO: install R, RStudio and tidyverse package.
 Having trouble and need advice?
-Try further reading section at the end of this chapter or come and ask before the first lesson.
+Try the further reading section at the end of this chapter, or come and ask before the first lesson.

 1.1.
 Introducing Tidyverse

-Tidyverse is a collection of R packages for transforming and visualizing data, which share an underlying philosophy (tidy data, tibbles, %>%) and common interface.
+tidyverse is a collection of R packages for transforming and visualising data, which share an underlying philosophy (tidy data, tibbles, %>%) and a common interface.
 When you install the tidyverse, you get all the core packages at once, namely

-In addition you get automatically installed also several more packages, which share the same approach, although developed later or by someone else, for example - readxl elegant direct import from Excel files - magrittrpackage where the pipe was originally introduced, including double-sided pipe
+In addition, you get automatically installed several more packages, which share the same approach, although developed later or by someone else, for example, readxl, for elegant direct import from Excel files, or magrittr package, where the pipe was initially introduced, including double-sided pipe

 Find more about tidyverse here or check cheatsheets and vignettes for individual packages.